 C_Decrypt

-CK_DEFINE_FUNCTION(CK_RV, C_Decrypt)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pEncryptedData, CK_ULONG ulEncryptedDataLen, CK_BYTE_PTR pData, CK_ULONG_PTR pulDataLen );
+CK_DECLARE_FUNCTION(CK_RV, C_Decrypt)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pEncryptedData, CK_ULONG ulEncryptedDataLen, CK_BYTE_PTR pData, CK_ULONG_PTR pulDataLen );

 C_Decrypt decrypts encrypted data in a single part. hSession is the session’s handle; pEncryptedData points to the encrypted data; ulEncryptedDataLen is the length of the encrypted data; pData points to the location that receives the recovered data; pulDataLen points to the location that holds the length of the recovered data.